Emotional and Medical Risks of Surrogacy

 An important part of coping with any difficult emotions you may have is creating a good support system. make sure that you can rely on it throughout your Surrogate journey.
 This could be your family members and/or a group of friends you can share your feelings with.
 Remember, it is good to be open and completely honest with them during the entire process.
 Otherwise, your unharbored feelings can continue to pile onto one another.

-Aside from the emotional effects of surrogacy on you, it is important that you know how your surrogacy will affect people around you.
+Aside from the emotional effects of surrogacy on you, you must know how your surrogacy will affect people around you.
 If you have a partner, you may have to avoid sex when trying to conceive.
 They may also have to shoulder more responsibilities in the house as the expected delivery date draws near.
 With that being said, your partner must be in full support of your decision to be a Surrogate.
 They will be a key member of your support team while facing the surrogacy risks.

 It is important to be very honest about your feelings and concerns.
 Share your thoughts with your surrogacy caseworker and the Intended Parents during the surrogacy process.
 Keep in mind that, it is normal to have these emotional challenges & risks that come with surrogacy.
 Many other Surrogates have them too.
 So, you don’t need to be ashamed of anything, you just need to be open.